 What is dyslexia?

 People with dyslexia have difficulty with reading and spelling, unrelated to overall intellectual ability.
-Dyslexia refers specifically to difficulties with decoding words (or “sounding out”), spelling words, and accurately and quickly recognizing words.
-It cannot be due to hearing or vision problems or lack of appropriate instruction.
+Dyslexia refers specifically to difficulties with decoding words (or “sounding out” words), spelling words, and accurately and quickly recognizing words.
+It cannot be due to hearing or vision problems, or lack of appropriate instruction.

 Do people with dyslexia see letters or words backwards?